dpacassi/UltimateDrupalReference/README.md

 ### Installing Drupal locally

-For modern local Drupal development, **DDEV** is the default recommendation.
+For modern local Drupal development, **DDEV is the community-recommended default on Drupal.org**.

-It is reproducible, team-friendly, Composer-friendly, and widely used across the Drupal ecosystem.
+That does **not** mean it is the only valid option.
+It means that if you are starting fresh, want to align with current Drupal.org guidance, and want the path most new Drupal documentation points to, **DDEV is the first choice to recommend**.

+Why DDEV is the default recommendation for this README:

+- it is the current **Drupal.org recommendation**
+- it is reproducible and team-friendly
+- it works well with Composer, Drush, and common Drupal workflows
+- it has strong cross-platform adoption across the current Drupal ecosystem

 Start here: